outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- use fasting, a keto diet, glutamine, tyrosine, GABA, arginine, lysine, maca to increase the amount of human growth hormone to recover
 			- kidney damage: fasting, b vitamins in smaller doses, corn silk, hibiscus, berries, digestive enzymes, and amino acids instead of protein intake
 				- avoid excess alkaline/flow water with kidney damage
+				- ozempic can reduce kidney inflammation which can help repair kidney damage, fish with omega 3's can have the same effect
 				- treat high cholesterol and high blood pressure to avoid making kidney damage worse
 				- also 'avoid excess salt for a few weeks' to increase kidney regeneration by increasing CCN1/CYR61
 					- https://medicalxpress.com/news/2024-06-loss-salt-body-fluid-kidney.html